Gracie Jiu-Jitsu

 3rd Place

-Loss: Kimura from inside lockdown (vs. Tyler Sassen)
+Loss: Kimura - inside LD (Tyler Sassen)

 Win: Ankle lock

-Grappling X (Gi)
+Grappling X

 Milpitas, CA